kritka1993/java-projects/README.md

 6. Secure Login Form
 Technologies: Java 21, Spring Boot, Spring Security, Spring Data JPA, PostgreSQL, Spring MVC, Maven, Lombok

+7.The **RAG PDF Reader** is a Spring Boot-based application that allows users to upload PDF documents and ask questions about their content using natural language.
+The project uses **Retrieval-Augmented Generation (RAG)** to provide answers based on information stored inside the uploaded PDFs.

+The application is developed using **Java 17, Spring Boot, Spring AI, OpenAI, PostgreSQL, and pgvector**.
+It does not require Docker Compose; PostgreSQL and pgvector can be installed and configured directly on the local system.

+When a user uploads a PDF, the application extracts its text using Spring AI's PDF document reader.
+The extracted content is converted into vector embeddings using an OpenAI embedding model.
+These embeddings, along with the document content and metadata, are stored in a PostgreSQL database using the pgvector extension.

+When the user asks a question, the application converts the question into an embedding and performs a similarity search in pgvector.
+The most relevant sections of the PDF are retrieved.
+These sections are then added to the user's question as context and sent to an OpenAI language model through Spring AI.

+The language model generates a natural-language response using the retrieved PDF information.
+If the required information is not available in the document, the application can respond that the answer could not be found in the PDF.

+The project exposes REST APIs for PDF uploading and question answering.
+The main components include a PDF controller, RAG service, Spring AI configuration, PostgreSQL database, and pgvector vector store.

+Overall, this project demonstrates how **RAG, vector databases, embeddings, LLMs, and Spring Boot** can be combined to build an intelligent document question-answering system.
+It can be extended with multiple PDFs, document-specific search, authentication, chat history, source citations, and a web-based user interface.

 •	Developed a Spring Boot login application demonstrating secure user authentication using Spring Security.
 •	Integrated Spring Security with Spring Data JPA and PostgreSQL to support database-backed user information.
 •	Implemented the web layer using Spring MVC and configured development support using Spring Boot DevTools.